 Students in the track must at a minimum speak Danish at a level equivalent to the Advanced Basic Danish course offered by Danes Worldwide.

 Participants aged 14-15 may choose to attend the confirmation preparation and to be confirmed at Summer School.
+We expect that the confirmation in 2023 will be held in Brahetrolleborg Church on Friday 21 July at 10.30

 The special instructional program includes a minimum of 75 lessons of confirmation preparation and visits to churches on the island of Funen, on the island of Zealand, and in Jutland.
 The participants attend church services so as to gain insight into the traditions and rituals of the state church.